To be eligible for Work-Study, you must:

 How to apply

 To be considered for work-study, you must submit the FAFSA.
-If you are awarded work-study, it will appear on your Student Aid Summary on eLion.
+If you are awarded work-study, it will appear on your Award Summary in LionPATH.

-To apply for summer work-study, complete the "Summer Work-Study" application under the Financial menu on eLion between February 15 and April 1.
+To apply for summer work-study (summer 2016 only), complete the "Summer Work-Study" application under the Financial menu on eLion between February 15 and April 1.

 How to find a job